-I just ordered these new Bento boxes for the kids so I can’t give a full review yet.
-However, I have heard GREAT things about these containers!
+We have these Bento boxes for the kids and we love them!
 I like that each section isn’t too big.
 So it will provide opportunities for smaller portions and a lot of variety.
 Plus, the divided container comes out of the bigger container for easy cleaning!

 We love these Resuable snack and sandwich bags for snack breaks.
 Or we use these bags if we are packing the lunch with just a thermos and smaller items.
 They wash up great and are an awesome way to be more eco-friendly!

 Sistema containers are also a FAVORITE!
 We usually purchase a few new ones each year at Marshalls or TJ Maxx.
 Although this is a better deal.
 These containers are great for snacks especially with hummus or dressing.
 We have had no issues with leaking and they are dishwasher safe!

 Another favorite– these Thermos containers are AWESOME for warm/hot meals.
 My son loves oatmeal in the Thermos.
 My daughter likes soup or warmed up mac and cheese.
 These containers are so durable and so far have lasted several years!